fugewifugewg/GamblersFallacy/README.md

     FEATURING:

-    Joker:  "Six-Pack": Sell to fill your joker slot with Sodas!
+    Joker:  "Six-Pack": Sell to fill your joker slots with Sodas!

     Joker:  "Big Cola": A family-size cola!
 For you.